stidsborg/Cleipnir.ResilientFunctions/README.md

 Message- or event-driven system are omnipresent in enterprise architectures today.

 They fundamentally differ from RPC-based in that:
-* messages related to the same order are not delivered to the same process
+* messages related to the same order are not delivered to the same process.

 This has huge implications in how a saga-flow is implemented and as a result a simple sequential flow - as in the case of the order-flow:
 * becomes fragmented and hard to reason about